sgottsch/eventkg/README.md

 6. The resulting *.nq* files can be found in the folder `data/output`.

+An example script to execute the whole pipeline is given in `pipeline.sh`.

 ## Manual Configuration

 EventKG extracts information from several reference sources and fits them into the EventKG schema.
 Therefore, several expressions needs to be defined manually.
 This includes mappings from source-specific property labels to the EventKG schema and language-specific temporal expressions, as explained below.
 If the reference sources get updated or a new language is included in EventKG, manual changes are necessary for these files.